polydung-dev/wolfram/readme.md

 ### Modifications

-These files to use local `#include` paths.
+These files have been modified to use local `#include` paths.

 ## STB

 The PNG is saved using [stb_image_write][].

+### Modifications

-Note: The file included within this project is a cut down version of the original which only supports PNG.
+- The file included within this project is a cut down version of the original which only supports PNG.
+- The original file was a single header-only library; It has been split in two to reduce re-compilation.

 [glad]: <https://gen.glad.sh/>
 [stb_image_write]: <https://github.com/nothings/stb/blob/master/stb_image_write.h>